mathomastech/HBS_Communicator/README.md

 -- Connects to a remote vbulletin database

--- Connects to a remote server via ssh
+-- Connects to a remote server via TCP and SSH

 -- Currently under development.
 Beta version has been released.
 1.0 is under development

-Required Features and Fixes for 1.0

--- Improved performance and bug fixes to the Auto Refresh and Notify features

--- Remember Login

--- Bugs

--- In app upgrading

-Optional:

--- Admin Panel (?)